New cardiac nurses, look no further! I am here to ease your heart and soul with a little education, some encouragement, and possibly a pun or two.

 Before you learn different kinds of blocks, you need to know this basic knowledge first:

-- Normal sinus
+- Normal sinus rhythm

-- Sinus Tag
+- Sinus tachycardia

-- Sinus Brady
+- Sinus bradycardia

 You should also be familiar with the different heart sounds too.
 First note the difference between normal and abnormal heart sounds.
 You don’t need to be able to know all the different murmurs at first, you just have to be able to identify if something is abnormal.

-I become a nurse in 2010 and earned my critical care certification in 2015.
+I became a nurse in 2010 and earned my critical care certification in 2015.
 I didn’t even learn about 12-lead EKGs and what they mean until 5 years into my career as a nurse.
 I had 2 years of cardiac step-down and 3 years of neuro ICU before I became accustomed to the really complex world of the heart.

 I hope these cardiac nursing for beginners tips help you out as you embark on this exciting career.
 Learn the foundations of nursing and the basics of the heart before you expect yourself to grasp the more complex issues in cardiac care.